neodsp/audio-blocks/README.md

 When iterating using channels or frames, performance is influenced by the block's memory layout.

-* For Sequential and Planar layouts, iterating over channels is generally faster.
+* For sequential and planar layouts, iterating over channels is generally faster.
-* For Interleaved layouts, especially with a high number of channels, iterating over frames might offer better performance.
+* For interleaved layouts, especially with a high number of channels, iterating over frames might offer better performance.

 Accessing data via `channel_slice` and `frame_slice` isn't significantly faster than direct slice access but can be convenient for SIMD operations or functions requiring slice inputs.